About the degree programme

 • social psychology

-To prepare you for Year 3, you will complete a year-long, intensive grounding in:
+In Year 2, you will complete a year-long, intensive grounding in:

 • research methods